re:vision logo

 Contact the original authors for advice on how they generated this data.
 In many cases models can generate a wide variety of metadata.
 Contact us if you have specific questions.

-Will I be a co-author on the consortium paper?
+Can I be a co-author on the consortium paper?

 What happens if we cannot replicate a finding?